-Currently, three clergy are known to be in some stage of the complaint process.
-All three of these individuals are gifted, effective clergy who have taken seriously their baptismal vows and their call to local ministry.
-The only reason for the complaint was because the person was LGBTQ or a pastor who agreed to marry a same sex couple.
+Currently, two clergy are known to be in some stage of the complaint process.
+Both of these individuals are gifted, effective clergy who have taken seriously their baptismal vows and their call to local ministry.
+The only reason for the complaint was because the person agreed to marry a same sex couple.
 Those who filed complaints against these clergy did so only on the grounds of our denomination’s anti-LGBTQ discrimination.

 West Ohio Annual Conference, 2017

 After marrying his partner in 2016, three charges were filed against Meredith.
 Two charges were completely dismissed and a third, “disobedience to the Order and Discipline of The United Methodist Church” was retained but partially revised.
 Following a review by the North Central Jurisdictional Committee on Appeals, a ruling cited that by dismissing and revising Church law in the charges filed against Meredith, significant errors had been made by the Conference’s Investigative Committee such that the case was referred back to the West Ohio Conference for more thorough evaluation.
 Meredith currently serves as the Lead Pastor of Clifton UMC in Cincinnati and is the Director of Urban Ministry in the Ohio River Valley District.

 Florida Annual Conference, 2019

 Oliver officiated a same-sex wedding in March 2019, and a complaint was filed against him.
 He is currently in the required preliminary legal process of seeking a “just resolution” with his complainant and bishop, but depending on the final outcome of the judicial process, Oliver still faces the possibility of a trial and the loss of his clergy credentials.